huggingface/transformers/docs/source/performance.md

 AMP = Automatic Mixed Precision

 If we look at what's happening with FP16 training (mixed precision) we have:
-- the model in full precision so no memory saved there
+- the model has two copies in memory: one in half-precision for the forward/backward computations and one in full precision - no memory saved here
-- the forward activations saved for gradient computation are in half precision
+- the forward activations saved for gradient computation are in half-precision - memory is saved here
-- the gradients are computed in mixed precision *but* converted to full precision for the update, so no saving there
+- the gradients are computed in half-precision *but* converted to full-precision for the update, no saving there
-- the optimizer state is in full precision as all the updates are done in full precision
+- the optimizer states are in full precision as all the updates are done in full-precision

-So the savings only happen for the forward activations saved for the backward computation, and there is a slight overhead because the gradients are properly stored both in half and full precision.
-(This is probably over-simplified but I think it's enough to explain what follows.)
+So the savings only happen for the forward activations saved for the backward computation, and there is a slight overhead because the model weights are stored both in half- and full-precision.

 Now let's look at a simple text-classification fine-tuning on 2 GPUs (I'm giving the command for reference):
 ```